List of schools of international relations in the United States

-The United States has a long history offering studies in international relations and public policy with many heads of state and heads of government graduating from American schools.
-Prominent alumni of school of international relations in the U.S. include Bill Clinton, former President of the United States; Gloria Macapagal Arroyo, former President of the Philippines; and Abdullah II ibn al-Hussein, the King of Jordan.
-Today, 18 out of the top 20 schools of international relations are based in the United States.
+The United States has a long history offering studies in international relations and public policy, with many heads of state and heads of government graduating from American schools.
+Prominent alumni of school of international relations in the U.S. include Bill Clinton, former President of the United States; Gloria Macapagal Arroyo, former President of the Philippines; Abdullah II ibn al-Hussein, the King of Jordan; Felipe VI, the King of Spain (Georgetown / SFS); Felipe Calderón; former President of Mexico; Juan Manuel Santos, former President of Colombia; Lee Hsien Loong, former Prime Minister of Singapore (Harvard / HKS); Kyriakos Mitsotakis, Prime Minister of Greece (Stanford / FSI); Pedro Pablo Kuczynski, former President of Peru (Princeton / SPIA), and Geir H. Haarde, former Prime Minister of Iceland (Johns Hopkins / SAIS).
+Today, 17 out of the world's top 20 schools of international relations are based in the United States.